SSWConsulting/SSW.Rules.Content/rules/dns-what-and-how-it-works/rule.md

 ---
 type: rule
-title: Do you know DNS, what it is and how it works?
+title: Do you know what DNS is and how it works?
 uri: dns-what-and-how-it-works
 authors:
   - title: Dhruv Mathur